CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_01.md

 ![alt text](../images/01-create_dsvm2.png "Data Science Virtual Machine")

-(Configuration of auto-shutdown might also be a good idea - just in case...)
+(Configuration of auto-shutdown might also be a good idea - I know that some of you won't shut this down after the workshop...:satisfied::wink:)

 In a real-world setup, we would probably want to use a GPU-enabled instance, but for today we'll keep it simple (...and less expensive).
 Once the VM has started, connect to it via `RDP`.